Exzui/TOS-for-divergent/README.md

 # 6. Changes to the Terms

 We reserve the right to modify these Terms of Service at any time.
-Changes will be announced in [Insert Channel or Announcement Method].
+Changes will be announced in #news.
 Continued use of the Bot constitutes acceptance of updated terms.

 # 7. Termination